LelandSindt/teslacam/readme.md

 # TeslaCam
 Tesla's Version 9 [2018.39.x] introducted a feature allowing users to store 1 rolling hour (60, one minute files) of video from the front facing autopilot camera.
 This project attempts to extend (and ultimately archive) the video storage beyond 1 hour.

+Update: 2019.9.x is now supported but requires 3x the storage as it uses 3 cameras.

 # Hardware Requirements
 * Raspberry Pi Zero W
 * PiJuice HAT